Working with Arduino Boards in Altium Designer

 These boards are also a good option for startups looking to build decent functional prototypes.
 You can easily add capabilities to these boards with external devices and program them using many languages.
 Eventually, you will need to move on to beta testing a real device, especially if you intend to create a mass-produced device.
 This is where the drawbacks of Arduino become apparent, and you’ll need to start building your own PCB that goes beyond the capabilities of Arduino boards.

-That being said, you’ll eventually need to move beyond an Arduino board if you ever want your device to be more than just an idea.
-This is where great Printed Circuit Board design software come in.
-Your design software should be adaptable enough to design your next board around an Arduino, so that you can still include the Arduino capabilities in your device.
+That being said, you’ll eventually need to move beyond an Arduino board or Arduino sketch maker if you ever want your device to be more than just an idea.
+This is where great Printed Circuit Board design software comes in.
+Your design software should be adaptable enough to model pin and component placement around an existing Arduino, so that you can still include the Arduino capabilities in your device while unlocking further potential.
 Your PCB design software should also be powerful enough to replace an Arduino board completely, giving you full control over your new device and imbuing it with greater capabilities.

-Whether your Arduino schematic is for an Arduino Uno, Arduino Nano, Arduino Ide or Arduino Shield, you’ll want to make sure your Arduino doesn’t stop being DIY Arduino.
-Being able to read the schematic view of any Arduino schematic, especially of a microcontroller or the Arduino Uno, will be beneficial in translating your acquired skills to a more complicated circuit.
+Whether your Arduino schematic is for an Arduino Uno, Arduino Nano, Arduino Ide or Arduino Shield, you’ll want to make sure your Arduino doesn’t stop being a DIY Arduino project.
+Being able to access the schematic view on any Arduino schematic, especially of a microcontroller or the Arduino Uno, will be beneficial in translating your acquired skills to a more complicated circuit.
 After all, Arduino projects, as with any endeavor, should work to improve your skills.

 Printed Circuit Board design software with thorough component libraries include a variety of Arduino models that you use as the backbone of your next device.
 You’ll be able to design PCBs around an Arduino board, allowing you to expand on the built-in Arduino features while keeping everything in a single, compact package.